 The problem becomes more apparent with moister fillings (what about fruits?) and becomes worse over time.
 It is really hard to keep that pie crust crispy a few days later.
-Of course, the easiest solution is to bake the crust well and eat it quickly.
-However, there are other ways to control movement of water, once you understand the driving forces behind the phenomenon.
+Of course, the easiest solution is to eat that pie immediately.
+However, there are other ways to control movement of water and prevent that soggy pie crust.
+Once you understand the driving forces behind the phenomenon of soggy crusts that becomes common sense.

 Water in food